shaniashakri/Final-Project-EEL5840/README.md

-# Final Project
+# Final Project December, 2022

 This is a **group assignment**.

 ## Code Implementation & Technical Report

 The final deliverables include a 4-page IEEE-format report, code implementation and a detailed GitHub readme file.

-The final project is due Tuesday, December 6 @ 11:59 PM.
-Find the complete [rubric](https://ufl.instructure.com/courses/455013/assignments/5244219) in the Canvas assignment.

 ## Training Data